tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-<mark>The jury was reportedly *so alarmed* by the police and press stories of the gay colony</mark> that many covered their ears during testimony. <mark>The Miami Herald and Miami Daily News mostly ignored the trial, instead focusing on stories of homosexuality around the Miami community.</mark>
+<mark>The jury was reportedly *so alarmed* by the police and press stories of the gay colony</mark> that many covered their ears during testimony.<sup cn></sup> <mark>The Miami Herald and Miami Daily News mostly ignored the trial, instead focusing on stories of homosexuality around the Miami community.</mark>

 </james>
 <from>